gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 If the new version of Teleport fails to start, the installation of Teleport is reverted as described above.

-If `teleport-updater` itself fails with an error, and an older version of `teleport-updater` is available, the upgrade will retry with the older version.
+If `teleport-updater` itself fails with an error, and an older version of `teleport-updater` is available, the update will retry with the older version.

-Known failure conditions caused by intentional configuration (e.g., upgrades disabled) will not trigger retry logic.
+Known failure conditions caused by intentional configuration (e.g., updates disabled) will not trigger retry logic.

 #### Status

-To retrieve known information about agent upgrades, the `status` subcommand will return the following:
+To retrieve known information about agent updates, the `status` subcommand will return the following:
 ```json
 {
   "agent_version_installed": "15.1.1",